ZachFriedenberger/neurotheory-garden/_notes/table of contents.md

 title: Table of Contents
 ---

-Here you can find entry points into the garden.
-I have choosen large nodes under a few different topics.
+> Here you can find entry points into the garden.
 Alternatively, you can enter the garden through the graph at the bottom.

+---

 # Neuroscience
 - [[predictive coding]]

+# Mathematics

 # Machine Learning